shubhamagrawal7/OSCP-cheatsheet/Enumeration/Web/Automated Enumeration.md

 * `-u <target URL>: Specifies the target URL of the website or web application.`
 * `-w <wordlist file path>: Specifies the path to the wordlist file.
 Ex: /usr/share/wordlists/dirbuster/directory-2.3-medium-list.txt`

-## Bruteforce login password

-Bruteforcing is a technique used to crack passwords by guessing multiple combinations of characters until the correct password is found.
-This technique can be used to gain unauthorized access to a web application by guessing the login password.

-**Example: To conduct a bruteforce attack, use a tool such as Hydra or Burp Suite Intruder.**

-**For example, to bruteforce the login page of a web application, use the following command with Hydra: `hydra -l username -P /path/to/passwords.txt example.com http-post-form "/login.php:username=^USER^&password=^PASS^:Invalid username or password"`.**

-This command will use the username `username` and passwords from the file `/path/to/passwords.txt` to bruteforce the login page at `example.com/login.php`.

 ## Wpscan

 Wpscan is a WordPress vulnerability scanner.
 It can be used to scan WordPress installations for known vulnerabilities, plugins, and themes.
 Here are some examples of how to use Wpscan: